 Quite a lot, actually.
 It’s about their, and your, ability to adapt.

-*If you’re curious about the evolutionary importance of the Galapagos finches, there are many good books on the subject.
+*If you’re curious about the evolutionary importance of those Galapagos finches, there are many good books on the subject.
 We recommend The Beak of the Finch as a readable text that demonstrates how quickly evolution can take place in times of great change.

 Scientists observed a drought, for example, that wiped out the finches’ normal food supply, and 1080 of the 1200 birds on one island died off.
 The remaining 120 were those with slightly larger beaks, with which they were able to crack seeds and survive.
-They bred offspring that had (not surprisingly) measurably larger beaks, and repopulated within a few short years.
+They bred offspring that had (not surprisingly) measurably larger beaks and repopulated within a few short years.
 Adapt.
 Evolve.
 Survive.